scala/improvement-proposals/content/072-relaxed-dedented-case-syntax.md

     | a -> printfn "%d" a
 ```

-Both Haskell and FSharp are indentation-delimited languages, similar to Scala 3.
+Both Haskell and FSharp are indentation-delimited languages, similar to Scala 3, so there is
+precedence for this kind of non-indented `case` statements in languages with similar syntax
+and semantics.

 ## Compatibility